-- 5.1.a.
+- a.
 Evaluation must be documented at the completion of the assignment.
-(Core) - 5.1.a.1.
+(Core) - 1.
 Evaluations must be completed at least every three months.
-(Core) - 5.1.b.
-The program must provide an objective performance evaluation based on the Competencies and the subspecialty-specific Milestones, and must: (Core) - 5.1.b.1. use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, (Core) - 5.1.b.2. provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice.
+(Core) - b.
+The program must provide an objective performance evaluation based on the Competencies and the subspecialty-specific Milestones, and must: (Core) - 1. use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, (Core) - 2. provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice.
 (Core)